-In GOP immigration battle, factions split over staying in US
+In GOP immigration battle, factions split over citizenship

-WASHINGTON (AP) — Divisions over whether to provide a conduit to citizenship for young “Dreamer” immigrants brought to the U.S. illegally are the pivotal sticking point as House Republicans seek a solution to their campaign-season fight over the issue.
+WASHINGTON (AP) — Divisions over whether to provide a conduit to citizenship for young “Dreamer” immigrants brought to the U.S. illegally loomed as the pivotal sticking point Wednesday as House Republicans searched for a solution to their campaign-season standoff over an issue that has split them for years.

-Moderates say that their key goal is finding a way for hundreds of thousands of young immigrants to stay permanently in the U.S. Conservatives say they have no interest in awarding what they call “amnesty” to people who came illegally.
+GOP leaders, moderates and conservatives bargained anew, with some saying the talks were productive.
+But there was no evidence an agreement was at hand, while there were signals the party’s long-standing chasm over whether to help immigrants here illegally become citizens remained unresolved.

+Rep. Carlos Curbelo, R-Fla., a leader of moderates trying to force leaders to hold votes on the issue, told reporters that of all his immigration priorities, permanent status for Dreamers was “most important” and “essential.”
+But Rep. Mark Meadows, R-N.C., leader of the hard-right House Freedom Caucus, said that “no special pathway to citizenship” would be acceptable to conservatives.

 Most Read Nation & World Stories